 It is possible to work in fashion without a degree, but a BA or Masters degree in a related subject is a massive advantage.
-Courses such as our BA in Fashion Communication and MA in Fashion Media Practice are highly regarded across the industry.
+Courses such as our BA Fashion Communication & Industry Practice , MA Luxury Brand Strategy & Business, MA Fashion Media Strategy or MA Entrepreneurship: Fashion & Creative Industries are highly regarded across the industry.

 Connections matter.
-As with all Condé Nast College courses, our Fashion Business course provides students with direct access to the industry, including high-profile speakers.
+As with all Condé Nast College courses, our 5 Days of Fashion Business course provides students with direct access to the industry, including high-profile speakers.